What’s the incentive?

 - a payment or concession to stimulate greater output or investment.

 Many service based teams focus on a host of a) like activities that include low cost prizes, forms of recognition and reward, confectionery and such prizes.

 If you want to lift your conversion rate dramatically you have to have a certain skill set and a salary to match.

 Payments to stimulate greater output might well give you the desired result.

 If through training, someone grew their skills and sold the firm an extra 1 service a week, then over 40 working weeks they would bring in an additional £40,000 per annum.
 The firm could afford to pay them a percentage of that, one would think.

 The other challenge is the people type and potentially the service.
 If we are consistent at 25% what could the uplift be with more people skills?

 Or are the objections to the service ones that the service itself must address to get an uplift?

-I used to flippantly believe halving of an underperforming team and the doubling of the salary of the higher performers that remained was all that was needed.
+I used to flippantly believe that the halving of an underperforming team and the doubling of the salary of the higher performers that remained was all that was needed.
 However, in practise this often means a complete cultural change and a different type of recruitment and management behaviours and the whole board’s mentality.

-As consumers continue to be more discerning, time poor and living in a buyers-market new work needs to be done on will incentivize your people to improve.
+As consumers continue to be more discerning, time poor and living in a buyers-market new work needs to be done on what will incentivize your people to improve.